xStarbound/xStarbound/doc/lua/assets.md

 Deletes the asset at the specified path, immediately telling the engine that there's no asset there.
 This works on both base assets and loaded memory assets.
 Returns whether the asset is deleted.

-If all memory assets previously add in a memory asset source associated with this script's working asset source are deleted such that there are no assets in it by the time the preprocessor script finishes, the memory asset source will not be loaded or added to the list of asset sources because it has nothing in it.
+If all memory assets previously added in a memory asset source associated with this script's working asset source are deleted, such that there are no assets in it by the time the preprocessor script finishes, the memory asset source will not be loaded or added to the list of asset sources because it has nothing in it.

+> **Technical note:** If a patch file is added via `assets.patch` and then all files, including the patch file, in the memory asset source are removed so that it is "unloaded", the asset source will technically still be loaded even though it won't be listed by `assets.loadedSources` or `root.assetSources` (see `root.md`).
+The patch source will still show up when `root.assetPatchSources` (see `root.md`) or `assets.patchSources` is invoked on the patched file though.

 ----